sspreitzer/numix-copr/README.md

 # Numix Copr packages
-The repo hosts Source files for building packages in copr for Fedora and Red Hat
+The repo hosts Source files for building packages in copr for Fedora and derivatives.

 ## Installation
 The packages from copr can be installed with the following commands,